nasa/GeneLab_RNASeq_Workflow/README.md

 </details>

 ---
-The NF_RCP workflow is composed of three subworkflows as shown in the image above.
+The NF_RCP workflow is composed of three subworkflows as shown in the workflow diagrams above.
 Below is a description of each subworkflow and the additional output files generated that are not already indicated in the [GL-DPPD-7101-G](https://github.com/nasa/GeneLab_Data_Processing/tree/master/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md) and [GL-DPPD-7115](https://github.com/nasa/GeneLab_Data_Processing/tree/master/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md) pipeline documents:

 1. **Analysis Staging Subworkflow**